Passkeys – Still Hesitant

 The podcast – Security Now No 972 – contains important information about Passkeys.

 It is interesting to note that the host, Steve Gibson, does not use Passkeys.
-(At about One hour 57 minutes of the Podcast on YouTube – see following link).
+(At about One hour 57 minutes into the Podcast on YouTube – see following link).

 This is the YouTube of the podcast – https://www.youtube.com/watch?v=fSNcUKphUtw&list=PLdPwyUeH0mS566Y0YZ7oAGghzMgRlWTBf